Is Okra Healthy?

 You can read more about getting involved HERE.

-Vine Ripe Nutrition: Where can we purchase your book and learn more about what you do and follow your garden stories?
+Vine Ripe Nutrition: Where can we purchase your book, learn more about what you do, and follow your garden stories?

-Chris: The book can be purchased directly from me, you can reach out to me via social media (Instagram and Facebook) or contact Denise for my email.
+Chris: You can purchase the book directly from me; you can also reach out to me via social media (Instagram and Facebook) or contact Denise for my email.

-Sow True Seed has been a great supporter of my work and they carry my book too.
-Beyond that the book is available pretty much everywhere you can buy books.
+Sow True Seed has dramatically supported my work, and they carry my book too.
+Beyond that, books are available pretty much everywhere you can buy them.

-Vine Ripe Nutrition: You and your wife, Belle have encouraged your two children at a very early age to get involved growing food and helping in the garden.
-What tips do you have to get children involved.
+Vine Ripe Nutrition: You and your wife, Belle, have encouraged your two children to get involved at a very early age in growing food and helping in the garden.
+What tips do you have for getting children involved?

-Chris: Fresh okra straight from the garden (choose a non spiny variety) is the best way to get children eating okra!
-There is a certain adventurous magic of pulling food off a plant and eating it that can’t be recreated at the dinner table.
+Chris: Fresh okra straight from the garden (choose a non-spiky variety) is the best way to get children eating okra!
+There is a certain adventurous magic to pulling food off a plant and eating it that can’t be recreated at the dinner table.

 End of interview.